nicolaisguevara/data-science-notebook/MLwP/ch1.md

 reached_max = fsolve(fbt2-100000, 800)/(7*24)
 print("100,000 hits/hour expected at week %f" % reached_max[0]) ## 100,000 hits/hour expected at week 9.827613
 ```

+Our model tells us that given the current user behavior and traction of our startup, it will take another month until we have reached our threshold capacity.

 ### Summary